cbrnr/python-intro-short/11-Input_and_Output/11-Input_and_Output.md

 'Hello!\n\nThis is just a test file containing some random text.\n\nNice!'
 ```

 The file handle `f` works like an old-fashioned tape drive.
 When you open a file, the file handle points at the start of the file.
-Every time you read contents from the file, the file handle moves forward past the already read characters.
-Therefore, if we read the whole contents at once using `f.read()`, the file handle then points to the very end of the file.
+Every time you read from the file, the file handle moves forward past the already read characters.
+Therefore, if we read the whole contents at once using `f.read()`, the file handle points to the very end of the file.

 If we then try to read from the file again, we get an empty string (assuming the file `f` is still open):